AMCAT 30-Day Study Plan — Week-by-Week Preparation Guide 2026 June

 - Day before (48 hours out): Run one final full-length timed mock test.
 Do not study new topics.
 Review your error log from the past 4 weeks and read through your notes on your 3 weakest areas.

 - Night before (24 hours out): No heavy study.
-Light review of formulas and grammar rules only.
+Light review of formulas and english grammar test only.
 Prepare your exam logistics: confirm the test centre address or online exam link, have your ID ready, test your computer/internet if it's remote.

 - Morning of the exam: Wake up with enough time to eat a proper breakfast.
 Arrive at the centre (or log in) 15 minutes early.
 Skip social media — it increases anxiety.
 Trust your preparation.